-- 1. At the time of application for admission to candidacy for the M.S. degree or at the time of successful completion of the Ph.D.
+At the time of application for admission to candidacy for the M.S. degree or at the time of successful completion of the Ph.D.
 Qualifying requirements, a student decides on a problem area for investigation.
 The student writes a proposal in the area delineating a particular problem to be researched.
 The proposal is then submitted to a faculty member from the Department of Psychology whom the student wishes to serve as chair of the thesis or dissertation committee.
-In most cases, a faculty member holding a primary appointment in the Department of Psychology serves as chair.
-However, a faculty member holding a secondary appointment in the Department of Psychology may serve as a co-chairperson of a thesis or dissertation committee provided that a faculty member holding a primary appointment in the Department serves as the other co-chair.
+In most cases, a faculty member holding a primary appointment in the Department of Psychology may serve as a co-chairperson of a thesis or dissertation committee provided that a faculty member holding a primary appointment in the Department serves as the other co-chair.
 In the case of dissertations, the chairperson (or co-chairperson with a primary appointment in the Department) must also be a member of the graduate faculty.
-(A list of graduate faculty members may be found in APPENDIX W.) - 2.
+(A list of graduate faculty members may be found in APPENDIX W.)

 After a faculty member has agreed to chair a research committee on the chosen problem, the student and the faculty member approach other faculty members with copies of the student's preliminary proposal and determine whether each would be willing to serve on the committee.
 The minimum number of members for a thesis committee is three; one member must be from the regular (not adjunct or secondary) faculty of the Department of Psychology and (for the thesis only) one must be a University faculty member from outside the Department.
 At least one member of the thesis committee must be a member of the graduate faculty.